-Name: Period: Reading a M ap & Making Generalizations - Handout Pay special attention to the legend, symbols, and compass rose.
-Use this handouting as you make generalizations about the map.
-How can you us e the information on the map to make a generalization?
+05. Reading a Map & Making Generalizations - Handout

+Look at the map.
+Pay special attention to the legend, symbols, and compass rose.
+Use this handout to guide your thinking as you make generalizations about the map.

+How can you use the information on the map to make a generalization?
 What is one way that the different regions are alike?
-1. Most of Finish this generalization: the regions on the map Support ing details: 2.
-All of the re Finish this generalization: Supporting do etails:
+Finish this generalization: 1.
+Most of the regions on the map Supporting details: Finish this generalization: 2.
+All of the regions of the map have \prec Supporting details: